 Hearing a compliment is wonderful, but also hearing an explanation takes it one step farther.
 Instead of, “He is nice”, hearing something specific such as, “He is nice because he helped me clean out my desk yesterday” gives each student the feedback to know exactly what it was they did to earn that compliment.
 They will remember it and continue to exhibit those things more often.

 The more giving compliments becomes a daily part of a child’s life, the more likely they are able to start doing on their own without being asked, remided or prompted.
-If we continue to practice with our student and model this ourselves, not only does it create a classsroom community for children to feel valued, loved and cared about, it also help them to become productive adult citizens out in the world.
+If we continue to practice with our student and model this ourselves, it will create a classsroom community for children to feel valued, loved and cared about.
+It will also help them to become productive adult citizens out in the world.